 - 4. Be aware there is no open season on white (Kermode) or blue (Glacier) colour phases of the black bear. - 5.
-Contact the nearest MoE office immediately for important information if you shoot an ear-tagged or radio collared bear.
+Contact the nearest Ministry of Forests, Lands and Natural Resource Operations office immediately for important information if you shoot an ear-tagged or radio collared bear.
 See Ear Tags and Collars section, page 14.